-BA, Wake Forest University; MDiv, Candler School of Theology, Emory

-University; DMin, Interdenominational Theological Center

-Gunderson serves primarily as Vice President for FaithHealth at Wake Forest Baptist Medical Center, which includes spiritual care, Clinical Pastoral Education and CareNet counseling centers in 32 locations across North Carolina, as well as a local novel "ground game" strategy focusing on the most vulnerable neighborhoods.
+BA, Wake Forest University; MDiv, Candler School of Theology, Emory University; DMin, Interdenominational Theological Center Gunderson serves primarily as Vice President for FaithHealth at Wake Forest Baptist Medical Center, which includes spiritual care, Clinical Pastoral Education and CareNet counseling centers in 32 locations across North Carolina, as well as a local novel "ground game" strategy focusing on the most vulnerable neighborhoods.
 He is known for more than two decades of creative work in the field of faith and public health.
-Gunderon's most recent book, co-written with James Cochrane of South Africa, is Religion and the Health of the Public: Changing the Paradigm (Palgrave-McMcillian, 2012).
+Gunderon's most recent book, Speak Life: Crafting Mercy in a Hard-Hearted Time (Stakeholder Health, 2018), gives readers opportunities to explore their own hopes for abundant life, for themselves and for those with whom they share life in community.
 He has also written many articles and delivered hundreds of presentations, often around novel concepts such as "religious health assets," "boundary leadership" and, perhaps most interesting, the "leading causes of life."
 Gunderson is an ordained Baptist minister.

-Derek S. Hicks Associate Professor of Religion and Culture

-BA, Grambling State University; MA, Dallas Theological Seminary; PhD, Rice University
+Derek S. HicksAssociate Professor of Religion and Culture BA, Grambling State University; MA, Dallas Theological Seminary; PhD, Rice University

 Hicks teaches and researches broadly in the areas of African American religion, religion in North America, race, the body, religion and foodways, theory and method in the study of religion, Black and Womanist theologies, and cultural studies.
 Currently he serves as co-chair of the Religion and Food Group at the American Academy of Religion.
-Hicks is the author of the book Reclaiming Spirit in the Black Faith Tradition (Palgrave Macmillan, 2012).
+Dr. Hicks is the author of the book Reclaiming Spirit in the Black Faith Tradition (Palgrave Macmillan, 2012).
 He is currently working on a second monograph entitled Feeding Flesh and Spirit: Religion, Food, and the Saga of Race in Black America (under review with UNC Press).
+His most recent publication (with Gregory Parks, Wake Forest University School of Law) is an article entitled "How Much a Dollar Cost?": Political Ideology, Religion, and Poverty Policy Through the Lens of Kendrick Lamar's Music" (Southern California Review of Law and Social Justice, 2019).
 In addition, he served as assistant editor of the volume entitled African American Religious Cultures (ABC-CLIO Press).
 He also contributed chapters for the books Blacks and Whites in Christian America: How Racial Discrimination Shapes Religious Convictions (New York University Press, 2012) and to the edited volume Religion, Food, and Eating in North America (Columbia University Press, 2014).
-In support of his scholarship, Hicks has previously been awarded fellowships and grants from the Ford Foundation, the Fund for Theological Education, the Louisville Institute, the Henry Luce Foundation, and the Wabash Center.
+In support of his scholarship, Dr. Hicks has previously been awarded fellowships and grants from the Ford Foundation, the Fund for Theological Education, the Louisville Institute, the Henry Luce Foundation, and the Wabash Center.
 Most recently he was awarded the Louisville Institute Sabbatical Grant for Researchers (2018-19).

-Mark E. Jensen Teaching Professor of Pastoral Care and Pastoral Theology

-BA, Houston Baptist University; MDiv, Southern Baptist Theological Seminary; PhD, Southern Baptist Theological Seminary
+Mark E. Jensen Teaching Professor of Pastoral Care and Pastoral Theology BA, Houston Baptist University; MDiv, Southern Baptist Theological Seminary; PhD, Southern Baptist Theological Seminary